accmeboot/dotfiles/tmux/README.md

 ### Installation

-run `bash bash ./init.sh` to link .tmux.conf to the ~./ derectory
+run `bash ./init.sh` to link .tmux.conf to the ~./ derectory